ebergq/lunch-and-learn/README.md

  - Concurrent/Parallell programming
  - Terse, easier to solve problems with less code

-Functional programming is like LEGO.
+Functional programming is like Lego.
 Using type signatures you can build programs by composing functions without implementing the actual functions.
-And who doesn't like LEGO?
+And who doesn't like Lego?

 ##### Why learn more advanced topics in functional programming?
-For the same reason why you should learn SOLID principles in Object Oriented programming.
-Knowledge about these concepts is needed to understand and build better architecture using functional programming.
-There are patterns in OO which are not easy to understand, like Adapter, Mediator, SOLID, Singleton, Visitor, etc.
+For the same reason why you should learn the SOLID principles in object-oriented programming.
+Knowledge about advanced concepts is needed to understand and build better architecture using functional programming.
+There are patterns in OOP which are not easy to understand, like Adapter, Mediator, SOLID, Singleton, Visitor, etc.

-Parametric polymorphism
+Parametric Polymorphism
 =======================

 ##### What is parametric polymorphism?
 A function working on many different types.
 One implementation to do a thing which can be re-used by many different types.
-Much more useful in languages where purity is enforced (Haskell, Elm, PureScript).
+Much more useful in languages where purity is enforced (**Haskell**, **Elm**, **PureScript**).
 The less we know about the type, the more we know about the implementation.
 The more we know about the type, the less we know about the implementation.

 ##### Canonical example